songzhang015/project-1-recipes/README.md

 # Recipes

-A collection of three recipes - Sesame Chicken, Korean Fried Chicken, and Chocolate Chip Cookies
+A collection of three recipes - Sesame Chicken, Korean Fried Chicken, and Chocolate Chip Cookies.

 Built as part of [The Odin Project](https://www.theodinproject.com/) curriculum to practice **basic HTML**, **linking websites**, and **lists + paragraphs**.